 Window Muntins Materials

-Just about any material that is made to construct window frames can also be used to create muntins.
-Traditional window muntins were almost exclusively made from wood, but you can now find muntins made from aluminum, metal, PVC or plastic.
+Today, window muntin manufacturers use a number of different materials that include wood, aluminum, metal, PVC or plastic.
 If they are placed on the exterior of a glass pane, they are typically made from the same material as the window frame itself.
-If they are placed within multi-panes, they are more often made from PVC or metal.
+Muntins found within the glass itself are almost always vinyl or metal.

 Style Options

 All window muntins provide the same general look – the traditional feel of divided light.
-But, there are many different styles that create that look.
+However, there are many different styles that create that look.
 As mentioned, muntins can be real or false.
-They can be made from different materials.
-They can even be permanent or removable.
-Broadly, muntins are group under replacement hardware because they are more of an add on than a core part of the window itself.
+Manufacturers make muntins using all of the five major frame materials, including wood, vinyl, composite, aluminum, and fiberglass.
+Broadly speaking, muntins are replacement hardware because they are more of an add on than a core part of the window itself.

 Real